moocow1452/dudelings-foss/README.md

 Clone this repo to your PC.

 ## Step 2:
-Download the `dudelings-&gt;version>-assets.tar.xz` archive from Itch and extract it to the cloned directory.
+Download the `dudelings-<version>-assets.tar.xz` archive from Itch and extract it to the cloned directory.
 (Ensure the assets are located at `res://Assets`)

 ## Step 3:
 Launch GodotSteam version 3.6 and import `res://project.godot`

 ## Step 4:
-Launch the game using the `Play` button in the top right corner or build the game by goingg to Project -> Export and selecting which platform you want to export to.
+Launch the game using the `Play` button in the top right corner or build the game by going to Project -> Export and selecting which platform you want to export to.

 # Contributing
 Our main goals right now: